 To achieve their goals, businesses must effectively manage all of these resources.
 To do so, all levels of management need to carry out their unique responsibilities and work together.

 Summary

-Management is divided into three levels: top level, or executive; mid level, or middle; and first line, or supervisory.
+Management is divided into three levels: top level (executive), mid level (middle), and first line (supervisory).
 Management is responsible for managing a business's resources, including human resources, financial resources, material resources, and information.

 TOTAL RECALL